s24279-pj/NAI-73c-MSzJWi/Zjazd5/README.md

 1. **Animal Image Classification**: A convolutional neural network (CNN) is applied to classify images of animals from the CIFAR-10 dataset.
 2. **Clothing Image Classification**: A CNN is used for classifying images of clothing from the Fashion MNIST dataset.
 3. **Heart Disease Prediction**: A feedforward neural network (FNN) is used to predict the presence of heart disease based on patient data.
+4. **Tom and Jerry Image Classification**: A CNN is used to classify images from the "Tom and Jerry" dataset.
+This model can identify whether the image contains Tom, Jerry, both, or neither.
+The dataset is available from [Kaggle: Tom and Jerry Image Classification](https://www.kaggle.com/datasets/balabaskar/tom-and-jerry-image-classification/data).

 Each model is evaluated using various performance metrics such as accuracy, loss, confusion matrix, and classification reports.